Stuycs-K/finalprojectapcs-5-darnell-ansel-conning-naoki/DEVLOG-Ansel.md

 ### 2025-06-11 - HUGE DAY FOR DEBUGGING PLUS FILMING DONE ON CALL W/ NAOKI
 TWEAKED STARTING PARAMETERS AND REMOVED SOME REDUNDANCIES.
 PLUS FILMED VIDEO AND MADE UML AND FILLED OUT OTHER MD DOCUMENTS ON GITHUB.

+"I believe this document accurately reflects the contributions of my teamate." - Naoki Conning